mideind/GreynirCorrect/README.rst

 Command-line tool
 -----------------

-ReynirCorrect can also be invoked as a command-line tool to perform token-level correction.
+GreynirCorrect can also be invoked as a command-line tool to perform token-level correction.
 The command is ``correct infile.txt outfile.txt``.
 The command-line tool is further documented below.